Illinois coal wars: Riot

-Later Conflicts
+Later conflicts

-In the 1920s, under the guidance of John L. Lewis, the United Mine Workers (UMWA) witnessed a significant shift in their approach towards local coal companies in an effort to consolidate and enhance the UMWA's authority.
+In the 1920s, under the guidance of John L. Lewis, the United Mine Workers of America witnessed a significant shift in their approach towards local coal companies in an effort to consolidate and enhance the union's authority.
 This collaboration came at the expense of Illinois locals and their rank-and-file members.
 The UMWA pursued a strategy that involved undermining labor-friendly contract provisions, including job-sharing arrangements that had long been regarded as customary.
-The UMW even went as far as expelling 24 locals to get rid of any challenge to its authority.
-This conflict came into full force in the years 1932-1936, when the UMWA tried to force a contract on the Illinois miners who were already on strike, ignoring their concerns and problems that were brought by the Great Depression.
-With the Great Depression, Illinois UMWA negotiators were forced to accept a pay cut for miners, dropping it from $6.10 a day to 5$.
-The laborers did manage to defeat this cut, forcing Lewis to schedule another vote in August, and it got passed the second time.
-Laborers were furious, holding strikes and demonstrations, also organizing the Progressive Miners of America (PMA) to try and fight back for the rights of regular laborers.
+The UMWA even went as far as expelling 24 locals to get rid of any challenge to its authority.
+This conflict came into full force in the years 1932–1936, when the UMWA tried to force a contract on the Illinois miners who were already on strike, ignoring the concerns and problems brought by the Great Depression.
+With the Great Depression, Illinois UMWA negotiators were forced to accept a pay cut for miners, dropping it from $6.10 a day to $5.
+The laborers eventually managed to defeat this cut, forcing Lewis to schedule another vote in August, but it was passed the second time.
+The laborers were furious, holding strikes and demonstrations and organizing the Progressive Miners of America (PMA) to try and fight back for the rights of regular laborers.

-This built up anger from workers quickly turned violent with multiple bombings, shootings, and fights all within a two week period in February 1933.
-Many of these attacks were directly purposed to harm or kill UMWA miners or officials, organized by PMA workers.
-Federal and local authorities sided with the UMWA and mine operators, and as the violence died down many PMA miners started to return to the mines, and those who came back sooner were less likely to lose their jobs and by flagged by authorities.
-Many PMA workers were indicted because of their connection to the violence, including the 41 federal indictments that were issued in connection with 23 railroad bombings, six attempted bombings, and one railroad bridge burning which occurred between December 17, 1932 and August 8, 1935.
+This built-up anger quickly turned violent with multiple bombings, shootings, and fights all within a two-week period in February 1933.
+Many of the attacks directly attempted to harm or kill UMWA miners or officials, organized by PMA workers.
+Federal and local authorities sided with the UMWA and mine operators, and as the violence died down many PMA miners started to return to the mines, and those who came back sooner were less likely to lose their jobs and be flagged by authorities.
+Many PMA workers were indicted because of their connection to the violence, including 41 federal indictments issued in connection with 23 railroad bombings, six attempted bombings, and one railroad bridge burning which occurred between December 17, 1932 and August 8, 1935.
 This was the first time in U.S. history that indictments were returned on the federal anti-racketeering act against a labor union.
-After Franklin Roosevelt issued the $10,000 fines to each convicted miner, many believed that the spirit of the PMA was broken, and the authority of the UMWA had returned.
+After President Franklin Roosevelt issued $10,000 fines to each convicted miner, many felt that the spirit of the PMA was broken, and that the authority of the UMWA had returned.